 Ministry use licence

-God made everything the wrong way round on one day to put everything to right way round in eternity.
+God made everything the wrong way round on one day to put everything the right way round in eternity.

 The day Jesus died, everything was the wrong way round.
 The sky went dark in the middle of the day, all Jesus' friends betrayed him and a judge found an innocent man guilty.